-Keep in mind:
+Keep these in mind when submitting jobs

 - Niagara scheduling is by node, so in multiples of 40-cores.
 Use all cores! - Mist scheduling is by single gpu or by whole node (multiple of 4 gpus).
 Use all GPUs! - Maximum walltime is 24 hours. - Jobs must write to your scratch or project directory (home is read-only on compute nodes). - Compute nodes have no internet access.